evkx/evkx.github.io/content/models/porsche/macan/Macan_Turbo/_index.md

 ## Climate system

-There is one climate system available.
-The  climate system supports different temperatures in three zones for the driver, passenger and backseat.
-This model has a [heat pump](../../../../technology/hvac/#heat-pump) as an option.
-This heat pump can save significant energy used for heating in cold weather.
+You can choose from two different climate systems.
+The  2-zone climate system supports different temperatures in two zones for the driver and passenger.
+The  4-zone climate system supports different temperatures in four zones for the driver, passenger, and two separate passengers in the back seat.
+This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
+This heat pump can save significant energy that the EV would use for heating in cold weather.

 ## Comfort